Want to know more?

 Do you accept returns?

-Yes, we accept returns within 30 days on unworn pieces and can offer a full refund.
+Yes, we accept returns within 30 days on unworn pieces and can offer a full refund with the exception of sized precious rings, bespoke pieces and sale items.
 We also operate within UK legal statuary rights.

 What else do you do?